 EPAY (Educational Pathways for Attleboro Youth)

-Provides up to 25 hours of Pre GED and GED instruction, comprehensive counseling, job shadowing/internships, student leadership, tutoring, career readiness and some free GED testing and tuition for one-credit college success seminars.
+Provides up to 25 hours of Pre High School Equivalency instruction, comprehensive counseling, job shadowing/internships, student leadership, tutoring, career readiness and some free High School Equivalency testing and tuition for one-credit college success seminars.
 Programming is offered in Attleboro for Out-of School Youth who qualify at The Attleboro Career Center.

 All students receive academic counseling through the ABE office in a supported environment.
 The counselor works with each student to define their goals and the best instructional course to take to achieve those goals.
 The counselor can direct students to a variety of Career Services offered in the ABE department.

 Students who interested in being more involved in the program and would like to develop their student leadership skills can participate on the Advisory Council which meets at least four times a year.
 For more information, please contact the Attleboro Program Director.